3kh0/ext-remover/README.md

 ## Securly Kill

 You must be able to install uBlock Origin to do this.
+NOTE: uBlock Origin Is no longer supported on chrome V140 becuase of a transistion to manifest V2 To V3
 Steps:
 1. Install uBlock Origin.
 2. Set up URun